ibm-cloud-docs/power-iaas/pricing.md

 The {{site.data.keyword.powerSys_notm}} service provides AIX and IBM i stock images.
 The operating system version levels of the stock images are subject to change.

 You can also bring your own custom image to use on a {{site.data.keyword.powerSys_notm}} instance, but you must still purchase an operating system license for virtual server resources.
 If you bring your own custom image, you are charged for the image size and the storage tier that you use for the image.
+When you deploy a stock image (and only after deployment), you are charged for the space the image is stored in.
+The stored boot images are charged at standard storage rates.
+When a boot image is associated with more than one virtual machine, you cannot delete the boot image.
+To reduce costs you can capture the virtual machine and delete when it is not needed.
 The pricing for AIX and IBM i operating system license is not determined by whether you use a custom image or a stock image.
 To learn more, go to [Deploying a custom image within a Power Systems Virtual Server](/docs/power-iaas?topic=power-iaas-deploy-custom-image).

 The {{site.data.keyword.powerSys_notm}} service does not provide Linux stock images.
 You must bring your own Linux image (OVA format) and subscription.
 Both Red Hat Linux Enterprise (RHEL) and SUSE Linux Enterprise Server (SLES) OVA images are supported.